Hpotato0/os-project-2-hello-synchronization-team-10/README.md

 * test code: ./test/{rotd.c,professor.c,student.c}

 ## 0. Running & Testing
 The kernel build, test code compilation & running procedure did not change from project0 README.
-It is recommended to use tmux for testing.
+It is convenient to use tmux for running and monitoring multiple binaries.
 ```bash
 root:~> ./rotd
 ```